JARU7/my-first-repo/README.md

 # my-first-repo
+Hi, I'm @jaru7
 A repository for learning for learning GitHub
-I'm a Computer Science student learning programing and cybersecurity.
+I'm a student learning Java.
-I some of my interest are play soccer and snowboard.
-My email address is alexander98ayal@gmail.com
+I'm looking collaborate and create new projects in Java or python.
+How to reach me alexander98ayal@gmail.com